najmulcodes/livecollab-client/README.md

 # LiveCollab

-A real-time collaborative workspace built with React, designed to simulate a modern SaaS collaboration environment.
+A real-time collaborative workspace built with React, designed to simulate a modern SaaS collaboration environment — with a strong focus on **reliability, real-time consistency, and stable peer-to-peer communication**.

-LiveCollab enables teams to manage tasks, communicate in real-time, and initiate peer-to-peer video calls within a shared workspace.
+LiveCollab enables teams to manage tasks, collaborate live, and initiate WebRTC-based video calls inside a shared workspace.

 ---